0phir123/sysmon-analyzer/README.md

 ## Testing

 Use Postman or another API testing tool to test the endpoints.
-Ensure that JWT authentication is properly configured and working.